TomJamesW/git_practice/README.md

 To be used to practise git collaboratively by:

 - Tom White
-- Brain Tendai Junior Mbanje
+- Brian Tendai Junior Mbanje